saantiaguilera/megaman-3/README.md

 ----------------------------
 TODO Santi A
 ----------------------------
-[] Pass to .CPP and separate views and controllers from single .H [] Instead of using #define PATH in controllers and views use a private const std::string ??
+- [] Pass to .CPP and separate views and controllers from single .H
+- [] Instead of using #define PATH in controllers and views use a private const std::string ??
+- [] Should I use for views and any gtkmm/glib related thing the Glib::RefPtr<> ??
+Investigate

 -----------------------------
 Tree